 2. Get the Right Shoe

-“The single most important purchase a runner will make is their footwear,” said Chris Forti, the RRCA-certified coach of the Dashing Whippets race team in New York City.
+“The single most important purchase a runner will make is their footwear,” says Chris Forti, an RRCA-certified coach in New York City.
 A good pair of running shoes will keep you comfy and may help you avoid running-related pain and injury.

-Leivers says to plan on spending about $100.
-“Most of the bigger brands make $60 dollar shoes, but they don’t have the same shock absorption, support, and durability that a $100 pair typically has,” says Carl Leivers, a USA Track and Field-certified coach based in Atlanta.
+- Plan on spending about $100.
+“Most of the bigger brands make $60 shoes, but they don’t have the same shock absorption, support, and durability that a $100 pair typically has,” says Carl Leivers, a USA Track and Field-certified coach based in Atlanta.

 Sure, you can always run on a treadmill, but one of the great things about running is that it lets you explore the outdoors.